Naveen15github/SheHealth-AI-Powered-Womens-Health-Companion/README.md

 **Step 7 — Re-download Past Reports**
 All previously generated reports appear below the generator card with their date, symptom count, and a preview of the AI summary.
 Each **Download PDF** button generates a fresh pre-signed S3 URL valid for 1 hour.

+**Step 8 — Find Nearby Hospitals**
+On the Dashboard, click **Book Now** inside the "Schedule an Appointment" card.
+A modal pops up with two options: click **Use My Current Location** to let the browser detect your GPS coordinates, or type a city name and hit **Search**.
+Either way, Google Maps opens in a new tab pre-filtered to show hospitals and clinics near that location.

 ---